anuja1249/organ-donation-portal/README.md

 # organ-donation-portal
-it is a java script based organ donation portal
+it is a php based organ donation portal